 In 2020 the Society created a digital resource containing the records for our area of the land valuation survey undertaken during 1909-15.
 This resource of images held at Cumbria Archive Centre, Carlisle, and The National Archives, is not an online resource, but images for particular properties can be requested and sent by email.
-The content and how to access is give on this page.
+These records are also contained in the Digital Archive of Historical Sources, above.

 The Society is transcribing the Memorial Inscriptions for the burial grounds within its area.
 Below you may download the Lorton and Loweswater MIs for personal research only:

-Loweswater Memorial Inscriptions.
+Loweswater Memoral Inscriptions.
 (PDF)

 (To view : Left click on the PDF icon - To Download : Right Click and Select "Save As", "Save Linked File As", ...)